A story about cultural exchange (???) and alcohol.

-The interesting about this hostel—Hostel 20—was that it hired backpackers from across the globe and offered them lodging in exchange for a few hours of work a week consisting of checking guests in and out, cleaning bathrooms, doing laundry, making sure guests didn’t get rowdy at night (which doesn’t work too well, to be honest) and taking turns making the nightly hostel supper.
+The interesting about this hostel—Hostel 20—was that it hired backpackers from across the globe and offered them lodging in exchange for a few hours of work a week consisting of checking guests in and out, cleaning bathrooms, doing laundry, making sure guests don’t get rowdy at night (which didn’t work too well, to be honest) and taking turns making the nightly hostel supper.

-For just €5, I joined the conversation, landing myself a seat at the table with guests and fellow backpackers speaking different languages over plates of a home-cooked paella, prepared by Paola, one of the hostel’s workers from Málaga, Spain.
+For just €5, I joined the conversation, landing myself a seat at the table with guests and fellow backpackers speaking different languages over plates of a home-cooked paella, prepared by one of the hostel’s workers from Malaga, Spain named Paola.

-I sat next to a software engineer from Uruguay who had been on the road for seven months.
+At the table, I sat next to a software engineer from Uruguay who had been on the road for seven months.
 I asked him how long he was planning on traveling and he responded, with a smile and a laugh: “Until the money runs out.”
-Across from me was a biotech major from Brazil who was only in France because she hadn’t been able to get a visa for Japan in time for her trip.
-We all found it a tad bit difficult to feel sorry for her.
-Next to her was a man-bun-sporting Canadian named Evan who pronounced the word “out” just like you would expect a Canadian to do so.
+Across from me was a biotech major from Brazil who was only in France because she hadn’t been able to get a visa for Japan in time fro her trip.
+We all found it just a tad bit difficult to feel sorry for her.
+Next to her was a man-bunned clad Canadian named Evan who pronounced the word “out” just like you would expect a Canadian to do so.
 He had packed up and left Canada the day after he finished graduating university to travel, which I found pretty cool.
-Little did I know in my next few days in Bordeaux, he would spontaneously become my best friend on my first solo trip.
+Little did I know in my next few days in Bordeaux, he would spontaneously become my best friend on my first solo-trip.

 But before we get too far, let’s go back to dinner.
-The paella was served with nothing but a glass of red wine that tasted perhaps a little too full-bodied for a seafood-based meal without any meat.
+The paella was served with nothing else but a glass of red wine that tasted perhaps a little too full-bodied for a seafood-based meal with next to no meat.

 As a five-foot-two half-Asian woman, when I drink even just one glass of wine, my skin starts to heat up and turn an unmistakable shade of red.
 The phenomenon is most commonly known as “Asian glow.”